 Percentage Believing Barrier is

-"Significant Barrier" Combined

-Description of Barrier "Barrier" Percentage
+Description of Barrier "Barrier" "Significant Barrier" Combined Percentage

-Competing priorities 27% 17% 44%
+Competing priorities 29% 16% 45%

-Insufficient resources 32% 14% 46%
+Insufficient resources 27% 17% 44%

-Lack of perceived value 21% 13% 34%
+Lack of perceived value 22% 15% 37%

-Perception ERM adds bureaucracy 17% 9% 26%
+Perception ERM adds bureaucracy 18% 10% 28%

-Lack of board or senior executive ERM leadership 16% 10% 26%
+Lack of board or senior executive ERM leadership 18% 9% 27%

-Legal or regulatory barriers 6% 1% 7%
+Legal or regulatory barriers 4% 1% 5%

-Most organizations (63%) have not provided or only minimally provided training and guidance on risk management in the past two years for senior executives or key business unit leaders.
-This is similar for the largest organizations (48%), public companies (48%), and financial services (43%).
+Most organizations (59%) have not provided or only minimally provided training and guidance on risk management in the past two years for senior executives or key business unit leaders.
+This is slightly lower for the largest organizations (46%), public companies 43%), and financial services (41%).
 Thus, while improvements have been made in the manner in which organizations oversee their enterprise-wide risks, the lack of robustness in general may be due to a lack of understanding of the key components of an effective enterprise-wide approach to risk oversight that some basic training and education might provide.